7Block Labs

 Determinism rules your life (and roadmap)

-• No ambient time, randomness, or syscalls in the guest; everything must be made explicit through inputs.
+• Keep in mind that there's no ambient time, randomness, or syscalls in the guest environment; you’ll need to make everything explicit through your inputs.

 Performance: where the cycles and dollars go